11 Things to Know About Affordable Care Act Open Enrollment

 There are also catastrophic plans, which include all the benefits required by the ACA, including free preventive care.
 These plans carry low monthly premiums and very high deductibles.
 But they are available only to individuals under age 30 and to those who get an exemption from the marketplace because, for example, they cannot afford coverage any other way.

 You can find out more about the various types of plans at healthcare.gov.

 9. What if I’m already enrolled in a marketplace plan?

 If you don’t do anything by Dec.
 15 — or when open enrollment ends in your state — you will be automatically renewed in your current plan.
 If your plan is no longer available, the marketplace will enroll you in the most similar plan.

 10. Does it pay to shop around for a plan?

-Yes, as there have been many changes in the 2018 plans.
-Many insurers have left the marketplace.
-In addition, if you are currently enrolled, your doctor may leave the plan’s network in 2018.
+Yes, insurance plans come in and out of the market all the time.
+In addition, if you are currently enrolled, your doctor may leave the plan’s network in 2020 or join another network you are interested in.
 Premiums also vary from year to year.